-An entrepreneur by definition is a person who takes risk for the potential of high rewards.
+An entrepreneur by definition is a person who considers the risk vs reward ratio in an effort to generate income.
 There are many people that consider themselves entrepreneurs because they work for themselves, but are they really entrepreneurs?
 Are you actually taking significant risks to grow your business?
-Or are you just playing it safe to generate “safe” returns?
+Or are you just playing it safe to generate “safe” returns, ignoring risk and reward?

 However, by working through this process I learned tons through trial and error.
 After a few years I was able to refine my media buys to stop losing money and go into profit.

-The truth is, if your not willing to take big risks to achieve your goals in business then you just don’t deserve it.
+The truth is, if you’re not willing to take big risks to achieve your goals in business then you just don’t deserve it.

-You need to be smart about what risks you take.
+You need to consider the risks vs reward.
 This is called taking “calculated risks”.
 I only take risks that I know have a chance of high upside if all goes well.
-Of course this has backfired for me, but generally speaking it has worked out so far.
+Of course, this has backfired for me, but generally speaking, it has worked out so far.

 Heres an example of a risk you could take in your business: